Immigration Bail at the First-tier Tribunal

 A person may be detained under immigration powers if they are liable to removal or deportation.
-Home Office policy is to use detention as a last resort, yet 28,908 people were detained under immigration powers in 2016.
-In the same year 2,833 were released on bail.
-This article focuses on bail applications made to the First-tier Tribunal (Immigration & Asylum Chamber).
+Home Office policy is to use detention as a last resort, yet 24,333 people were detained under immigration powers in the year to March 2019.
+This article focuses on immigration bail applications made to the First-tier Tribunal (Immigration & Asylum Chamber).

 - Reasons for detention: are these proportionate to the need to maintain detention?
 Have alternatives to detention been considered?

 - Length of detention: is this connected with the reasons for detention?
 How long is detention likely to last?

 - Prospects of removal/deportation: are there removal directions or a deportation order in place?
 Does the applicant have a valid travel document?
 What steps have been take by the Home Office to effect removal/deportation?
 Is there a pending application, appeal or judicial review?

 - Likelihood of complying with conditions of bail: what is the risk of absconding?
 What is the applicant’s history of compliance?
 What is their incentive to comply?